thamar-solorio/acl-pub/camera-ready-faq.md

    name, etc).
 You can change this on
    [user settings page](https://www.softconf.com/naacl2015/papers/user/scmd.cgi?scmd=updateProfile).

-   Note: Your conference may not allow authors to be added or reordered after submission.
+   Note: Your conference may or may not allow authors to be added or reordered after submission.
 Please check with your conference.

 #  My question isn't answered here...?